 Minorities comprised nearly 40 percent of the U.S. population, yet accounted for just 22 percent of senior leadership jobs, according OPM’s 2018 numbers.
 And they made up only 30 percent of supervisor or manager positions, even though minorities—defined by OPM as nonwhite employees—comprise 38 percent of the federal workforce.

 Federal agencies need to do more to cultivate and attract diverse leaders.
 They need to examine why women and minorities don’t make it into the upper echelons of government and what can be done to rectify the situation.

 As a starting point, leaders could establish diversity and inclusion committees, if their agencies don’t have them, and ask these committees for ideas on how to make their organizations more attractive to a wider range of talent.
 Diversity and inclusion training for staff, leaders and hiring managers could also be useful.

 Agencies also should examine whether they unintentionally advance people from particular demographic groups.

 Increasing diversity takes work, but it’s important work.

 A diversity of talent, whether it’s by age, race, military experience, gender, or traits and experiences, provides government with different and fresh perspectives.
 Organizations can only benefit by cultivating and developing future leaders with a wide variety of backgrounds and experiences.

-Wendy Ginsberg is a senior program manager with the Partnership for Public Service, and Dan Durak is an associate manager with the Partnership for Public Service.
+Wendy Ginsberg is a former senior program manager with the Partnership for Public Service.